WALK DETAILS

 Time: 10:00 to 15:00

-Distance: 7.1 miles ( 11.4 km )
+Distance: 6.5 miles ( 10.5 km )

-Ascent: 1750 ft ( 535 m )
+Ascent: 1660 ft ( 506 m )

-Leader: Mark Davis
+Leader: Mark Davis & Emma Harrison

 DIRECTIONS TO START

 CRiC - the Crickhowell Resource and Information Centre - is situated on the A40 in the centre of Crickhowell.
 The post code is NP8 1BN.There is a public Pay and Display car park immediately behind the CRiC building which is accessed from Greenhill Way by the Fire Station.
 At the weekends a voluntary donation allows you to use the School Car Park.
-Continue along the A40 to the Shell Petrol Station.
+Continue along the A40 to the Asda Petrol Station.
 Turn left and the school is on your right.